1880 women's tennis season

-History
+Season summary

 The women's amateur tennis seasons covers a period of thirty five years from 1876 to 1912.
 During this period there was no single international organization responsible for overseeing tennis.
 At the very start in tennis history lawn tennis clubs themselves organized events and some like the All England Lawn Tennis and Croquet Club in England (f.1877) and the Fitzwilliam Lawn Tennis Club, Ireland (f.1879) generally oversaw tennis in their respective countries.